AbhiXverse/Solidity-journey/Day 16/How Uniswap Works.md

 Fees and Rewards for LPs:

 - Transaction fees -
     - Uniswap applies a 0.30% fee each trade.
+This fees is added to the reserves of the liquidity pool
+    - the fee is distributed to the LPs based on their shares of the pool

+-